Beadsworth/btnl_challenge/README.md

 1. start with an empty Map (dictionary)
 2. read a Match from stdin
 3. accumulate new Match row into the Map.
 At this point, I'm just accumulating sigma-pq and volume
-4. after stdin is completely consumed, calculate qwap = sigma-pq / volume
+4. after stdin is completely consumed, calculate vwap = sigma-pq / volume
 5. format JSON and print to stdout